 Ashley DiIonno joined Tahirih in 2014.
 As Social Services Program Manager in Baltimore, she provides support for our clients with basic needs, including housing, counseling, and medical services.
 Ashley helps them connect to the services they need to be able to rebuild their lives and attain self-sufficiency.
 Prior to joining Tahirih, she was a Client Services Coordinator at House of Ruth working primarily with immigrant survivors of domestic violence.
 Before that, she was an assessment specialist and teacher in the Anne Arundel Community College EBS program.
 Ashley’s education included six months living and studying in Buenos Aires.
 She is a licensed graduate Social Worker and holds a masters in Social Work from the University of Maryland.

 “I am inspired by Tahirih’s commitment to empowering immigrant women and girls and to fighting for the justice they deserve.”

 Education: University of Maryland School of Social Work, MSW; Villanova University, BA

 Hometown: Annapolis, MD

-“The clients I serve are heroes.
-I am privileged to work at an organization like Tahirih that is a pioneer in helping provide women and girls a path to safety and independence.”
+“The clients at Tahirih Justice Center are heroes.
+I am honored to work at an organization like Tahirih that is a pioneer in empowering survivors of gender-based violence to pave a path to safety and independence.”

 Education: University of Baltimore School of Law, JD; University of Maryland, BA